-James Hunter, I.T.
+James Hunter, Event Support/ I.T.
 Advisor

-James Hunter was born in Glasgow and has been in employment for 40 years, joining Ricefield’s Board in May 2017.
+James Hunter was born in Glasgow and has been in employment for 40 years, joining Ricefield’s Board on May 2017.
 He started out as an engineering apprentice, then returned to college and trained in electrical electronics to become an electronics engineer in the private sector.
 He has worked for North Glasgow College, Glasgow University, West Dunbartonshire Council and currently works for Glasgow City Council as Computer Support in the Education department.
-He was on the board of management at North Glasgow College as Staff Representative and Union Rep. He was also a board member for Youai Scotland, and is currently a Union Rep for Unite, representing support staff in education.
+He was on the board of management at North Glasgow College as Staff Representative and Union Rep. He was also a board member for Youai Scotland and is currently a Union Rep for Unite, representing support staff in education.

-Cici Huang, Volunteer Coordinator
+Wensi Cai, Volunteer Coordinator